 We are starting a community space.
-We don’t have a location yet (or even a name), but we’d like to share what we’re going to be doing.
+We don’t have a location yet (or even a name) (Update: We have a location), but we’d like to share what we’re going to be doing.

-We want to better understand what tools and support you need.
+We’ll understand what tools and support you need and tailor it accordingly.
 Managing communication on social media and email newsletters?
 Helping understand your audience and how to price your tickets?
-Provide you with good photos of the event to post?
+Provide you with good photos/videos of the event?
 Connect you with potential sponsors or partners?

 It’s also important to reiterate that this is your community.
-We want you to stay with us because it’s valuable to you and your community, not because we’ve blurred the lines for attendees on whose event it is.
-We want to be in the background as much as possible.
-(You won’t see us asking to have our logo on your event posters!)
+We want you to work with us because it’s valuable to you and your community, not because we’ve blurred the lines for attendees on whose event it is.
+We want to be in the background as much as possible (no logo in your event posters needed!)

-We hope to make a case for you to share a minority portion of the revenue you generate from your event (via ticket sales, sponsors, etc) so we both are incentivised to make an event that many people want to attend and support.
-We’ll do our best to earn that portion with the value we offer.
-We’ll negotiate this with each organiser independently, as it’s important to us that we have the flexibility to give away the space for free to communities that are still very nascent and have the bigger communities subsidise the space for others.
+The “model” is simple - we want to make a case for you to share a minority portion of the revenue you generate from your event (via ticket sales, sponsors, etc) so we are both incentivised to make an event that many people want to attend and support.
+We’ll negotiate this with each organiser independently, as it’s important to us that we have the flexibility to give away the space for free to those that are still very nascent and have the bigger communities subsidise the space for others.

 We intend to first cover our costs (mainly rent, maintenance, furniture, etc) but we’re not quitting our jobs to run this full-time, and won’t be depending on this as our sole income source - at least in the short term.
-We’ll be as open as we can with what we use any money we generate for and how it ultimately makes it a better space for your community and others.
+We will try to talk openly about where we invest our money and how it ultimately makes it a better space for your community and others.

-If this sounds like the kind of place you’d like to host your community and organize your events, please get in touch at [email protected] or @karthikb351 on Twitter.
+If this sounds like the kind of place you’d like to be at and organize your events, please get in touch at [email protected] or @karthikb351 on Twitter.

 Welcoming and inclusive spaces are hard to come by.
 Making friends as adults is hard.
 Finding a place where you can disconnect from day-to-day life and indulge in something is invaluable.